-The analysis and the optimisation of scheduling constitute also a starting point to study and optimize the load of the network and the dimensioning of the networks and cells.
+The analysis and the optimization of scheduling also constitute a starting point to study and optimize the load of the network and the dimensioning of the networks and cells.
 An objective can be to design scheduling and access control policies.

-A precise evaluation of the influence of any mobile in a cell, which needs a precise knowledge of the interference factor, is necessary in the aim to analyze them and optimize their impact on the capacity, and the quality of service of real-time and best effort applications.
+An accurate evaluation of the influence of any mobile in a cell requires a precise knowledge of the interference factor.
+That knowledge is necessary to analyze and optimize the impact of the interferences on the capacity, and the quality of service of real-time and best effort applications.
 And then, tools of optimization theory and optimal control can be used to identify the adequate policies.
 Stochastic and probabilistic analysis make it possible to quantify the perceived quality corresponding to the suggested policies.